perrauo/datasmith-usd/README.md

 # Datasmith USD Plugin
 This project is a plugin for integrating Datasmith with USD (Universal Scene Description) using DirectLink.
 It allows for the translation of USD meshes and the synchronization of scenes between Datasmith and USD.
+THIS PLUGIN IS EXPERIMENTAL AND NOT WORKING IN ITS CURRENT STATE.

 ## Features